|Hotels & hostels|

 You will need often be asked for photo ID to make credit cards purchases and to change money at banks, so if you want to make a major purchase then of course you need to have them.
 But if you are just out for the day and don’t plan to spend too much, then leave them at the hotel.
 Most quality hotels are safe, but hostels are a different matter.
 Ask if they have a safe in the reception or another system for safeguarding valuable items.
 And it’s a good idea to have a few copies of your passport with you, just in case.

-12. Keep some cash in a separate pocket
+12. Keep cash in separate pocket

 If you are unlucky and have your wallet or bag snatched then at least you will have a few euros for food and the bus home to your hotel in Barcelona.
 If you are a couple, then don't put both wallets, phones etc in the same bag!

-13. Make a list of important phone numbers
+13. Make list of important numbers

-14. Safety on the beaches of Barcelona
+14. Safety on Barcelona beaches

 Barcelona has super beaches, but there are many thieves on the beach, especially around Barceloneta.
 If the beach is very crowded, then try not to have anything of real value and keep it covered.
 Don’t fall asleep.
 Don’t leave your stuff on the beach, while everyone in your group goes for a swim.
 If someone lies next to you is alone and just has a towel and no books, sun lotion, etc then be extra careful.
 Of course if are asleep, then you won't notice, so don't fall asleep on the beach.
 The worst beach for being robbed is Barceloneta.
 The others further to the north are not that bad.
 If you have time then north of the city of Barcelona for nicer beaches, where you won't ever be robbed.
 By the way you can trust the drinks vendors on the beach.
 They often help catch the pickpockets and hand them over to the police.
 On the beach you could try the old safety precaution of putting your wallet in your shoe.
 But heed the words of comedian Jerry Seinfeld: